geraldolsribeiro/microCI/docs/index.en.md

-# Bem-vindo ao microCI
+# Welcome to microCI

-A documentação completa pode ser encontrada em [microci.dev](https://microci.dev).
+The full documentation can be found at [microci.dev](https://microci.dev).

+to be translated...

 O `microCI` é uma ferramenta para auxiliar a construção de pipelines de integração contínua.